RCMgames/RCMDS/README.md

 Mode: just the foundation code

-Robot-A: two drive motors and a servo
+Robot-AB: compatible with robot-A (two motors and a servo) and robot-B (quad kiwi and two servos).

 ## UI element reference: